 What do I do now?

-- incorporate your business (if you will purchase the aircraft consider setting up a holding company and lease the A/C to your aviation company);
+- incorporate your business (if you purchase the aircraft consider setting up a holding company and lease the aircraft to your aviation company);

 - determine the best aircraft type for your operation and look into aircraft acquisition (purchase or lease);